run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 <li>project B has been allocated with a quota of 1 GPU.</li>

-Then, if both projects go over quota, project A will receive 25% (=1/(1+3)) of the idle GPUs and project B will receive 75% (=3/(1+3)) of the idle GPUs.
+Then, if both projects go over quota, project A will receive 75% (=3/(1+3)) of the idle GPUs and project B will receive 25% (=1/(1+3)) of the idle GPUs.
 This ratio will be recalculated every time a new job is submitted to the system or existing job ends.

+This fairness equivalence will also be maintained amongst __running__ jobs.
+The scheduler will preempt training sessions to maintain this equivalence

 ### Bin-packing &amp; Consolidation